NetworkBlockDevice/nbd/doc/proto.md

     `EINVAL` due to bad flags), but MAY use either a simple reply or a structured reply to all other requests.
-The server SHOULD prefer sending errors via a structured reply, as the error can then be accompanied by a UTF-8 text payload to present to a human user.
+The server SHOULD prefer sending errors via a structured reply, as the error can then be accompanied by a string payload to present to a human user.

     A structured reply MAY occupy multiple structured chunk messages (all with the same value for "handle"), and the